 Self-hosted

-CasaOS appears to have several advantages over Cosmos Server, particularly in popularity, maturity and licensing.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Both CasaOS and Cosmos Server have their unique strengths and serve similar purposes effectively.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with Typescript, Golang.
 However, they differ in their additional technology choices: Cosmos Server leverages JavaScript, CSS, Bash, JSX.